forXuyx/ml_note/README.md

 - HW1-Covid prdiction.
 Recorded on: [2023/12/01]
   - Restructuring the baseline.
   - Made some feature engineering.
   - Adding a regularzation term.
+  - Using Adam as optimizer